 (These are excerpts from my book "Intelligence is not Artificial")

-Cordell Green experimented at Stanford with automatic programming, software that can write software the same way a software engineer does (“Application of Theorem Proving to Problem Solving”, 1969).
+Cordell Green was experimenting with automatic programming, software that can write software the same way a software engineer does,

 Back to the Table of Contents

 Purchase "Intelligence is not Artificial"